pjakiela/ECON523/exercises/R3-DD1.md

 ### Question 1

+Generate a `post` variable equal to one for years after the handwashing policy was implemented (and zero otherwise), and then generate a `diff` variable equal to the difference in mortality rates between Clinic 1 (treatment) and clinic 2 (control).
+Regress `diff` on `post`.
+What is the coefficient on `post`, which is the difference-in-difference-in-differences estimate of the treatment effect of handwashing?
+What is the associated standard error?
+What is the t-statistic?

+### Question 2

 Use `pivot_longer()` (illustrated below) to convert your data into a panel data set containing a variable `Rate` and a variable `clinic` that indicates whether an observation comes from Clinic 1 (doctors) or Clinic 2 (midwives).
 How many observations are there in the data set now?
 How many from each clinic?
 ```
 e3panel <- e3data %>%